mirage/irmin/README.md

 #### Prerequisites:

-  Please ensure to install the latest Opam version and the minimum Opam and Ocaml versions are 2 and 4.07 respectively.
+Please ensure to install the minimum Opam and Ocaml versions which are 2 and 4.07 respectively.

     opam list    // listing the installed packages